jacks4ever/DegoogledAndroidAuto/README.md

   1. Tap "Allow" when prompted for USB permission
   2. If not prompted, disconnect and reconnect your phone to the car's USB port
   3. Try a different USB cable if available
-- For Nissan Pathfinder owners: Make sure to use the USB port labeled for phone connection, not the media-only port
+- For Nissan Pathfinder owners: This version includes special handling for your vehicle

 ## Usage